SUMMER FOOD SUPPORTS NEBRASKA FAMILIES

 EMPTY CLASSROOMS SHOULD NOT MEAN EMPTY STOMACHS

-The Summer Food Service Program (SFSP) supports healthy eating for kids during the summer.
-The program offers all kids aged one to 18 a free meal in a high-needs location that is supervised, safe, and welcoming.
-Organizations, camps, agencies, school districts, or other groups can be sponsors through the SFSP, serving meals at service sites and receiving federal reimbursement.
-This program feeds thousands of children across Nebraska who may be without consistent meals during the summer.
+Summer Food Service Program (SFSP): SFSP offers kids ages one to 18 free meals in high-needs locations that are supervised, safe, and welcoming.
+School districts, organizations, camps, agencies, or other groups can be sponsors through the SFSP and receive federal reimbursement.
+Meals can be served in several ways:

 SIX BEST PRACTICES FOR SFSP AND EQUITY

 Increasing equity and access at SFSP sites is not only good for kids and families, it better supports SFSP reimbursements and programs.
-Find 6 best practices taken from current sponsors that are tearing down barriers to access and making programs more welcoming to ALL children.
+Find six traditional meal service best practices taken from Nebraska sponsors here.

 FIND A SUMMER FOOD SITE NEAR YOU

-The SFSP is open to all kids ages one to 18 during the summer months (and when schools are closed unexpectedly).
-Use the tools below to find a Summer Food site near you.
+The SFSP is open to all kids ages one to 18 during the summer months.
+Use the tools below to find a Summer Meals site near you.

 TEXT “FOOD” OR “COMIDA” to 304-304